imagej/imagej.github.io/_pages/plugins/snt/manual.md

 SNT Commands
 ============

-SNT registers three commands in Fiji's menu structure in the {% include bc content='Plugins|NeuroAnatomy| '%} sub-menu:
+SNT registers three commands in Fiji's menu structure in the {% include bc path='Plugins|NeuroAnatomy| '%} sub-menu:

 **[SNT](#Startup_Prompt "wikilink")...**:The main interface with *all* available commands with access to all viewers and canvases.
 Tracing and path editing operations are done from this interface.
 **[Rec.
 Viewer](/plugins/snt/reconstruction-viewer)**:A fast, streamlined interface for analysis of existing neuroanatomical data.